verivital/nnv/code/nnv/examples/Submission/VNN_COMP2023/README.md

 2) Go to https://github.com/ChristopherBrix/vnncomp2023_benchmarks, clone the repo and run (in your desired folder) ./setup.sh

-3) Change line 4 in 'test_some_instances.m' to the folder where you downloaded the benchmarks.
+3) Change line 4 in `test_some_instances.m` to the folder where you downloaded the benchmarks.

+4) Run `test_some_instances.m`.
+Change the instances tested as desired from the vnncomp_benchmarks repo.